-Once a favorite way to communicate, email is falling to the wayside with the younger generation in lieu of faster methods such as chat, video, messenger services and communication applications.
-Email is where children need to take extra precautions to avoid phishing scams, malicious attachments and suspicious links.
-Advise them to never open emails from unknown parties or addresses and to never download anything from ‘strangers.’
+Once a favorite way to communicate, email doesn’t get much attention from the younger generation.
+Kids prefer chat, video, messenger services, and communication apps.
+Email is where children need to take extra precautions to avoid phishing scams, malicious attachments, and suspicious links.

 Texting and Messenger Services

 Between texts and instant messenger services, the average teen can easily send more than 50 or even a hundred messages per day.
 These messages can be fertile ground for cyberbullying, sexually explicit conversations, and stranger danger.
 Monitor younger children’s messages.
 Keep the lines of communication open with kids of all ages so they can come to you when they feel uncomfortable or unsafe.

 Sexting is normal to many kids—scary but true.
 Of course, normal doesn’t mean OK.
 When teens sext, they open themselves up to their photos being used as porn.
 They can even be arrested for photos they took of themselves and originally sent themselves.

 It’s helpful to explore the whys behind sexting.
 Why do teens sext?
 The reasons are many, for example, everyone else does it, it’s a way to get intimate with others, it grabs a crush’s attention, or it can serve as a joke (yes, really!).

 Start talking with your children as early as possible about personal boundaries, personal responsibility, how to resist peer pressure, and the propensity of information to stay online forever and hurt people years down the road.
 Explain that other kids at school can manipulate these images and publicly shame them.